dumaron/dumaron.github.io/content/posts/I_no_longer_build_software/index.md

 Today [an interesting discussion appeared on HackerNews](https://news.ycombinator.com/item?id=24541964).
 Everything stared from [a message on Github](https://github.com/docker/cli/issues/267#issuecomment-695149477) about an ex developer, [Eric Diven](https://www.longwalkwoodworking.com/), who left his job to become a carpenter.
 As he said, "The hours are long, the pay sucks, and there's always the opportunity to remove my finger with a table saw, but nobody asks me if I can add an RSS feed to a DBMS, so there's that :-)".

 Leaving aside this individual example, the discussion on HN received a lot of attention and many messages are aligned with Eric's one.
-I think that it's possible to draw a sense of frustration among this sector of workers.
+I think it's possible to draw a sense of frustration among this sector of workers.
 Of course many disagree with this perception, sustaining that the ones who complain nowadays are just privileged kids facing a hard truth.

 Even though I don't have a complete opinion about, I think I find myself in the middle.
 Somehow developers in the last years have considered themselves different from other workers; they believed to the mirage of a life outside of the market laws, where all of them would have benefited from a high salary and an intellectually stimulating job.
 Finding out that most of us are just stressed employees like many other workers is of course a cold shower.